Your Invitation to Learn More about Catholicism

 RCIA - the Rite of Christian Initiation of Adults - is a process of questioning and conversation, for non-Catholics who wish to know more about the Church, and for Catholics who have not received the sacraments of Eucharist and Confirmation.
 The purpose of RCIA is not to complete a class requirement or to see how much information you can learn about the Catholic Church.
 Rather, RCIA is designed to help deepen your faith in God, and make you a stronger disciple of Christ.

-New this year: St. John of the Cross and St. Francis Xavier have combined efforts to present the best of our programs to participants.
-Leaders from all three churches will walk with you throughout the process.
+St. Francis Xavier and our neighboring parish, St. John of the Cross in Western Springs, have combined efforts to present the best of our programs to participants.
+Leaders from both churches walk with participants throughout the process.
 If you have been thinking about becoming Catholic or completing your sacraments, please consider joining us.

-How it works: We will meet on Tuesday evenings, from 7-8:30 PM, and on some Sundays at various times from Sept.
-19 – April 24.
+How it works: We meet on Tuesday evenings, from 7-8:30 PM, and on some Sundays at various times from Sept.
+18 – May 21.
 There are 4 stages in the Process:

 - Catechumenate– a time to dive deeper into key elements of Catholicism including: our approach to scripture, why we do what we do, signs & symbols, ritual, church history, what we believe, the 7 sacraments, and the mass.
-Nov 7-Feb 13; meets primarily at St. Francis Xavier
+Nov 27-March 5; meets primarily at St. Francis Xavier

 - Enlightenment– a time of reflection and prayer before receiving the sacraments.
-Feb 20-March 24 – meets primarily at St. John of the Cross; Sacraments will take place at the Easter Vigil, Sat.
-April 1, 8 pm at St. Francis Xavier.
+March 6-April 20 – meets primarily at St. John of the Cross; Sacraments will take place at the Easter Vigil, Sat.
+April 20, 8 pm at St. Francis Xavier.

-Next Step: Email Kate DeVries or call 708-352-0168 to make a appointment to discuss your desires and how the RCIA Process can support your journey of faith.
+Email Kate DeVries or Susan Lindsay, or call 708-352-0168 to RSVP for the Info Session, for further information, or to make a appointment to discuss your desires and how the RCIA Process can support your journey of faith.

 Frequently Asked Questions about RCIA & Becoming Catholic